tfabris/BlueGigaEmpeg/README.txt

 Using the Arduino IDE, open the BlueGigaEmpeg.ino project and compile and upload it to the Arduino Mega board.

-Use the Arduino Serial Monitor feature, set to 115200 BPS, to observe the serial port output from the Arduino.
+Use the Arduino Serial Monitor feature, set to 115200 BPS, and observe the serial port output from the Arduino.
 It should list the RX and TX buffer sizes near the beginning of the output and indicate whether they are good or not.